aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Client Hello Callback

 Users can access the Client Hello during the handshake by setting the callback `s2n_config_set_client_hello_cb()`.
 A possible use-case for this is to modify the `s2n_connection` based on information in the Client Hello.
 This should be done carefully as modifying the connection mid-handshake can be dangerous.
 In particular, switching from a `s2n_config` that supports TLS1.3 to one that does not opens the server up to a possible version downgrade attack.

-Note that `s2n_connection_server_name_extension_used()` MUST be invoked before exiting the callback if any of the connection properties were changed on the basis of the Server Name extension.
+`s2n_connection_server_name_extension_used()` MUST be invoked before exiting the callback if any of the connection properties were changed on the basis of the Server Name extension.
 If desired, the callback can return a negative value to make s2n-tls terminate the handshake early with a fatal handshake failure alert.

 #### Callback Modes

-The callback can be invoked in two modes: **S2N_CLIENT_HELLO_CB_BLOCKING** and **S2N_CLIENT_HELLO_CB_NONBLOCKING**.
+The callback can be invoked in two modes: **S2N_CLIENT_HELLO_CB_BLOCKING** or **S2N_CLIENT_HELLO_CB_NONBLOCKING**.
 Use `s2n_config_set_client_hello_cb_mode()` to set the desired mode.

 The default mode, "blocking mode", will not return from the `s2n_negotiate()` call until the Client Hello callback returns.
 In this mode the callback should contain quick work like logging or simple configuration changes.

-In contrast, "non-blocking mode" will return from the `s2n_negotiate()` call if the Client Hello callback isn't finished yet, allowing the application to do work asynchronously.
+In contrast, "non-blocking mode" will return from the `s2n_negotiate()` call even if the Client Hello callback hasn't been marked as done yet.
+This will pause the handshake and allow the application to do work asynchronously.
+Only when the callback signals its work is complete by calling `s2n_client_hello_cb_done()` will the handshake continue.
 This mode should be used if the callback needs to make a network call or offload an expensive calculation to another thread.
-Only when the callback signals its work is complete by calling `s2n_client_hello_cb_done()` will the handshake continue.

 ## Record sizes